The 20 Best DICER1 Syndrome Doctors Near Me in Stanford, CA

 Offers Telehealth

-Andrew Shelton is a General Surgeon in Stanford, California.
+Andrew Shelton is a General Surgeon practicing medicine in Stanford, California.
 Dr. Shelton is rated as an Experienced provider by MediFind in the treatment of DICER1 Syndrome.
-His top areas of expertise are Colorectal Cancer, Familial Colorectal Cancer, Lynch Syndrome, Ileostomy, and Colostomy.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Colorectal Cancer, Familial Colorectal Cancer, Lynch Syndrome, Ileostomy, and Colostomy.

 Experienced in DICER1 Syndrome